 Meals can be prepared and served by an in-house chef or caterer employed for the duration of the retreat, or self-catering is also an option.
 The cooking and dining facilities are impressive, so there’s nothing to bring except the food and drinks.

-Depending upon the number of participants, accommodation is generally twin or triple-share, with two to three people per bathroom.
-Up to 20 people is an optimal number of participants, as this allows accommodation for trainers, chefs and helpers.
+Depending upon the number of participants, accommodation is generally twin-share, with two people per bathroom.

 Take a look at the Bea Lubas x Anisa Sabet Food Photography Retreat here.